steve-gray/swagger-service-skeleton/README.md

 For a more detailed tutorial please see the following GitHub repo:
     <https://github.com/fastbean-au/swagger-service-skeleton-tutorial>

+## Update from previous swagger-codegen

+The following are the changes required:
+- In your OpenAPI yaml file repalce 'x-swagger-router-controller' with 'x-exegesis-controller'.
+- Upgrade your swagger yaml file to an OpenAPI yaml file (V2 to V3).

 ## See Also

 The following projects are useful reading: